altacchats/altacchats.github.io/aboutme.md

 <p class="about-text">

 <span class="fa fa-graduation-cap about-icon"></span>
-I have a duel B.A. in Biochemistry and Criminal Justice from <a href="http://www.olivetcollege.edu/">Olivet College</a>
+I have a dual B.A. in Biochemistry and Criminal Justice from <a href="http://www.olivetcollege.edu/">Olivet College</a>
 </p>

 <p class="about-text">